OpenTranslationBible/open-bible/en-GB/19.Psalms/md/psalm-130.md

 ## Psalm 130:3

-> If You, Lord, were to mark iniquities,
+> If You, Lord, were to mark our iniquities,
-> Lord, who could endure?
+> Lord, who could stand?

 ## Psalm 130:4